DelphiPackageManager/docs/docs/contributing.md

 [Gabr42.OmniThreadLibrary](https://github.com/VSoftTechnologies/OmniThreadLibrary/releases)

-Download the dpkg files from the releases tab on the above projects, into the package source folder you created after installing.
+Use the dpm release version to get your dev environment setup/

-You should now be able to load the dpm projects - there are IDE plugin projects for XE2-11.3, the unit tests and the command line are developed with 11.3.
+You should now be able to load the dpm projects - there are IDE plugin projects for XE2-12.x, the unit tests and the command line are developed with 11.3.

 The dpm IDE plugin will restore the packages automatically when you load the project and you should be able to build without issue.